The Best Diet to Build Muscle

 And if you are an extreme hardgainer who finds it really hard to gain any weight at all, eat 2 grams of carbs per pound of body weight on off days and 3–4 grams per pound on training days.

 Carbs should mostly come from healthy foods such as rice, oats and other whole grains (provided you can tolerate grains well), potatoes, sweet potatoes, pumpkins, squash, buckwheat, millet and quinoa.
 But try to avoid white flour products and sugary foods as much as possible.

 And Don’t Neglect Healthy Fats

 Good sources of fat include oily fish, fatty meats (preferably grass fed), nuts, seeds, avocados, butter, extra virgin olive oil and coconut oil.
 But avoid refined vegetable and seed oils, trans fats and margarine.

-Apart from the above you should also eat plenty of fruit and vegetables for optimum health.
+Apart from the above, you should also eat plenty of fruit and vegetables for optimum health.
 Although if you are having trouble meeting your calorie requirements, you may find you’ll have to eat fewer vegetables so that you can eat more carbs, protein and fat.

 Despite what you may have heard, it doesn't really matter whether you eat three meals per day or six, as long as you get your calories and nutrients in.
 But if you have a small appetite and a fast metabolism (so you get hungry quickly), you may find it better to eat more often.
 Conversely, if you can eat a lot and you stay full for some time, eat less frequently.

-For health reasons it’s better to eat less frequently however, as this gives your digestive system a rest, so it will work better when you do eat.
+For health reasons, it’s better to eat less frequently, as this gives your digestive system a rest, so it will work better when you do eat.

 And although the timing of your meals is not too critical on your off days, on training days you should be looking to consume most of your calories after your workout.